Don Quixote (1903 film): Plot

-Distribution and Preservation
+Distribution and preservation

 After its initial release in France in October 1903, the film was exhibited in December 1903 in Washington D.C.
 (USA).
 It was further distributed in 1904 in the US, in Germany and in Mexico, and in 1905 in Denmark.

 In 1904, Pathé released a shorter version of the film (840 ft. instead of 1420 ft.), including only the best scenes.
 This seems to be the only version which has been preserved.

 Analysis

-The preserved version includes 8 single-shot scenes.
+The preserved version includes eight single-shot scenes.

 The opening scene is a red-tinted medium close-up showing the two main protagonists.
-It is followed by 7 wide shots of theatre-like sets introduced by a title card.
+It is followed by seven wide shots of theatre-like sets introduced by a title card.
 According to Richard Abel, this may be the earliest surviving Pathé féerie that contains intertitles.
-Shots 2 to 7 are hand-coloured, using the Pathécolor stencil-based tinting process, and Abel stresses how the coloring plays an important role, in particular with the explosion at the end of the 6th scene and the garish reds and yellows of Sancho's costume in the 7th scene.
+Shots two through seven are hand-coloured, using the Pathécolor stencil-based tinting process, and Abel stresses how the coloring plays an important role, in particular with the explosion at the end of the sixth scene and the garish reds and yellows of Sancho's costume in the seventh scene.
 The final scene, Don Quixote's death, is tinted in a somber blue.